 Skip to the content.

-TMT-Integrator extracts and combines channel abundances from multiple TMT or iTRAQ-labeled samples.
-It takes PSM tables generated by Philospher as input, and generates quantification reports at the user-specified levels.
+TMT-Integrator extracts and combines channel abundances from multiple isobaric labeling samples.
+It takes PSM tables as input, and generates quantification reports at the user-specified levels.
 TMT-Integrator currently provides four quantification options: gene, protein, peptide, and modified site levels.
 TMT-Integrator is included in FragPipe with the Quant (Isobaric) options for complete analyses of isobaric labeling experiments.

 Best PSM selection